 Affixing canvases to a wall, the floor, or the ground if painting outdoors, Pollock dripped and poured commercial house paint from cans and arranged it using “sticks, trowels, or knives,” sometimes augmenting it with sand, broken glass, or “foreign matter,” as Pollock stated it.
 He placed great import on being able to walk around such paintings and work on them from all four sides.
 Such “action painting,” opined artists and critics, expressed or revealed the unconscious moods of the artist.
 Pollock’s drip paintings, as Willem de Kooning said, “broke the ice” for the Abstract Expressionists who followed Pollock.

 In 1964, Springbok Editions issued Convergence as a 340-piece jigsaw that was touted as “the world’s most difficult puzzle.”
-With this 1,000-piece reemergence of Convergence, Pomegranate just about triples the challenge.
+With this 1,000-piece reemergence of Convergence, the challenge is tripled.
 Best of luck to all aspiring solvers!
-Thoughtfully conceived and engagingly intricate, our 1,000-piece jigsaw puzzles combine superb color reproduction, stunning and unusual images, and sturdy construction to delight generations of novice and veteran puzzleworkers.
+Thoughtfully conceived and engagingly intricate, our 1,000-piece jigsaw puzzles combine superb color reproduction, stunning and unusual images, and sturdy construction to delight generations of novice and veteran puzzle workers.

 - 1000 piece puzzle